 1st-ever issue of the British Royal Arms 1 oz Platinum coins!

-Contains 1 Troy oz of .999 pure silver in BU condition.
+Contains 1 Troy oz of .9995 pure platinum in BU condition.

-Bears a face value of 2 Pound sterling (GBP) backed by the government of Britain.
+The face value of 100 Pound sterling (GBP) is backed by Britain.

 Queen Elizabeth II features on the obverse.